The Shirley Association has been a member of the Guild of One-Name Studies since 1988

 children:

-married Margaret M. Denny Nov 26, 1869.
-After George W. Shirleys death, Margaret married Mr. White.
+married Margaret M. Denny on 26 November 1869.
+She lived with husband in her father-in-law's 1870 census household (Matilda Shirley) After George W. Shirleys death, Margaret married Mr. White.

 children: